gigirassy/testingapollo/content/services.md

 #### Searching!

-*   [SearXNG](https://search.blitzw.in/): A self-described "metasearch engine" that gathers results from many different search engines without tracking you.
 *   [LibreY](https://libre.blitzw.in/): Another "metasearch engine" that gathers results from many different search engines without tracking you.
 Feel free to set either it or SearXNG as your default!
 *   [Whoogle Search](https://wh.blitzw.in): Google frontend.
 Rate-limited too often.